 - Return of Premium Life Insurance Pros and Cons:

-- Return of Premium vs. Term Life Insurance:
+- Top Return of Premium (ROP) Life Insurance Companies

 What is A Return of Premium Life Insurance?

 A return of premium life insurance does just what it says – it returns your premiums if you outlive the policy.

 For example, let’s say you took out a 10-year term life insurance policy and are still alive at the end of the 10 years.
 Your policy cancels, and you just spent thousands of dollars on a policy you didn’t need.

 It’s good practice to have life insurance because life is unpredictable.
 Even if you’re in the best health today doesn’t mean something can’t happen in the next 10 years.

 But, if you’re alive and you had a return of premium life insurance policy, you could receive most of the premiums you paid back.
 The ‘Return of Premium’ clause entitles you to the premiums minus fees they charge plus interest earned.

 It’s like forced savings account with the benefit of protecting your loved ones if the unexpected occurs.

 How Does It Work?